multifreded/hv20/day19/README.md

 reverse shell.

-The payload is constructed according to the [script gist] available on the same webpage as the PoC and a [cheat sheet kinda resource for reverse shells]\:
+The payload is constructed according to the [script gist] available on the same webpage as the PoC and a [cheat sheet kinda resource for reverse shells] …

 [script gist]: https://gist.github.com/adamczi/23a3b6d4bb7b2be35e79b0667d6682e1
 [cheat sheet kinda resource for reverse shells]: https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#bash-tcp